Matcha Mochi Cake with Pineapple Swirl

 Instructions:

-- Pour the purée into a small saucepan and cook over medium heat, whisking constantly, until starting to thicken, about 3 minutes.
-You don’t want the curd too thick, so you can still swirl it into the cake.
+- Pour the purée into a small saucepan and cook over medium heat, whisking constantly, until it starts to thicken, about 3 minutes.
+You want it slightly thickened so it can still swirl into the cake.

-- Stir in lemon zest and a pinch of salt and let cool while you make the cake batter.
+- Stir in the lemon zest and a pinch of salt.
+Let cool while you make the cake batter.

 Ingredients: